 Clackamas Area Interceptor Improvement Project

-Clackamas Water Environment Services (WES) owns and operates the sewer infrastructure transporting wastewater from homes and businesses in Clackamas County to our water resource recovery facilities.
+Clackamas Water Environment Services (WES) owns and operates the sewer infrastructure transporting wastewater from homes and businesses in Happy Valley, and the unincorporated areas around it, to our water resource recovery facilities.
 The existing Clackamas Area primary sewer line (interceptor) has served unincorporated Clackamas County, Happy Valley and Carver well.
 However, improvements and upsizing are needed for WES to continue to provide a resilient, reliable sanitary sewer system to serve our community in the future.

-The Clackamas Area Interceptor Improvement Project will replace existing pipe with larger, more resilient pipe to increase capacity.
-In some cases, the pipe may be relocated to improve the overall connections of the system.
+The Clackamas Area Interceptor Improvement Project will replace existing pipes with larger, more resilient pipes to increase capacity.
+In some cases, the pipes may be relocated to improve the overall connections of the system.
 The project is expected to take four years to complete design, permitting and easement acquisition.
 Construction will occur in a phased approach, likely beginning in 2026.

 Interceptor Defined